openalea/openalea/README.txt

 OpenAlea.Visualea
 ----------------

-OpenAlea.Visualea is an application that allow to use OpenAlea packages and to build dataflow graph graphically.
+OpenAlea.Visualea is an application that allows to use OpenAlea packages and to build dataflow graphically.

 License
 -------